-If you are confused or overwhelmed by the idea of how to layer with your Cricut then you are in the right place.
+If you are confused or overwhelmed by the idea of how to create layers with images you upload to Cricut Design Space then you are in the right place.
 I will break down the steps and help you with this Cricut layer guide!

 Each Color is it’s own Cricut Layer

-Think of images in colors.
-Each color in the image will be it’s own layer.
-Multi colored images can also be called layered images.
+Remember, each color in the image will be it’s own layer.
 For this example I am going to use a multi color image that has three colors, so there are three Cricut layers.
-Those layers would include

 - Black layer